JK-A2023/Sparta_DevOps_SSH/README.md

 # Setting Up SSH

+### This process is terminal specific.
+Complete this in a terminal you will use git in.

 1. Begin by navigating to the user directory in the terminal.
    1. This can be done by simply inputting `cd` in the terminal.